LETTERS OF INSTRUCTION

 Write your own obituary or at least the names of the organization you belonged to and years of membership.
 Also add “Founding Member or Past President and include what photo or picture you wish to have them use.

-- The Red Envelope
+- Additional “Red” Envelope

-This a list that is updated yearly with your bookings and contact information for those appointments.
+This envelope would contain a list that is updated yearly with your bookings and contact information for those appointments.
 This is given to a trusted Claus friend or family member, someone who will work to help find Clauses to cover your bookings should something happen to you.
 Making sure no child or family is disappointed

 Include Dates, times, Names, addresses, payments phone numbers, email addresses Family notes, etc.